Gerhard Egger (Mostrocker): Headmaster (since 2003)

 In 2003, Egger became headmaster of the primary school in Stadl-Paura.
 For the following six years he dedicated his time and energy to school development.
 In 2009, he retired and was awarded the Stadl-Paura Community Ring of Honor for his public service.

 Author (since 2009)

 In 2010, Egger (Mostrocker), in posthumous collaboration with his grandfather, went on a search for historical clues and published the book "Zeitspuren aus dem inneren Salzkammergut" (Traces of Time from the Inner Salzkammergut) as a result.
 The book was presented at the Frankfurt book fair.

-2011 his first band's 40-year-old album was newly released.
-Thanks to radio and internet platforms all around the world it reached number one in the Nitro-Download-Charts.
-Reviews from Japan to the USA thought it was one of the most beautiful rediscoveries of the last years.